ridazaneb/IndoFashionCLIP/README.md

-This is a multimodal approach to South Asian fashion analysis by fine-tuning OpenAI’s CLIP model on the **IndoFashion** dataset—a balanced, 106 K-image corpus covering 15 categories of Indian ethnic garments.
-Beyond classification, we perform embedding-based clustering to uncover emerging style trends.
-Our pipeline also includes a Streamlit dashboard for interactive exploration and prediction.
+This is a vision approach to South Asian fashion analysis by fine-tuningOpenAI’s **CLIPVisionModel** (image encoder only)  on the **IndoFashion** dataset—a balanced, 106 K-image corpus covering 15 categories of Indian ethnic garments.
+It uses CLIP’s vision encoder as a powerful feature extractor and fine-tunes it with a classification head to predict ethnic clothing categories.
 ---

 ## 1. Background & Motivation